tylerrobins/vum-moya-AzureBot/README.md

 # vum-bot

+THIS BOT IS SET UP FOR KINGSLEY ROBINS SUBSCRIPTION.

 Run VUM&#39;s Business Lite Inception, and general queries through bot responses and agent hub connection

 This bot has been created using [Bot Framework](https://dev.botframework.com), it provides a minimal skeleton of a bot.